 Phagocytosis is a process mediated by a specialised group of innate immune cells called phagocytes, including neutrophils, monocytes and macrophages.
 Phagocytosis is an essential process to maintain tissue homeostasis.

-Monocytes (CD14+) were isolated from PBMCs of healthy donors followed by treatment with M-CSF for 6 days.
-On day 6, the naïve macrophages were exposed to GM-CSF + IFNγ and M-CSF to generate M1 and M2 macrophages (MΦ) respectively.
-The cells were then exposed to fluorescent zymosan particles (green) and incubated for 3 hours.
+Primary monocytes (CD14+) isolated from PBMCs of healthy donors were subject to treatment with M-CSF for 6 days to induce M0 macrophage formation.
+On day 6, the naïve macrophages were exposed to either GM-CSF or IFNγ + M-CSF to generate M1 and M2 macrophages (MΦ) respectively.
+These cells were then exposed to fluorescent zymosan particles (green) and incubated for 3 hours to investigate the phagocytic effects of the polarised macrophages.
 After 3 hours, the cells were washed, stained with fluorescent membrane marker (red) and DAPI (blue) for nucleus.

 Request a consultation with Cellomatics Biosciences today